xi/voterunner/README.md

 *One goal of voterunner is to experiment with this concept in practice.
 Since I really just wrote it the following section is more or less fiction.*

+Your group needs to make a decision, but doing this on a mailinglist would definitly get messy.
+So instead you create a discussion on voterunner simply by typing `http://voterunner.herokuapp.com/(your-topic)` into the address bar of your browser.

 You are lazy, right?
 So of course you want the group to make the right decision but you don't want to do the whole discussion thing yourself.
 So you will delegate your vote.